-This is a good, easy cookie bar recipe that I’ve had for quite awhile!
-I think I originally found it in a magazine ad and then I came across it later at Kraft Recipes.
-This recipe uses a cake mix as part of the ingredients for the yummy chocolatey crust, so it’s simple to put together.
+Chocolate and caramel are such a great combination!
+And I’m very partial to dark chocolate so I love these Dark Chocolate Caramel Bars!
+This is a really good and easy recipe—it uses cake mix as part of the ingredients for the yummy chocolatey crust, so it’s simple to put together.
 I usually prefer making things from scratch, but sometimes a mix comes in handy if you’re in a time crunch.
 And these bars are so good you may not mind that they’re made with cake mix!Continue reading

 I recently made some Chocolate-Peanut Butter Cup Crispy Treats and still had quite a bit of rice cereal left over, so I decided to try another kind of crispy treat.
 I love peanuts and caramel, especially together…so I tried a version using these ingredients.
 What can I say but “Yum”?
 If you like peanuts and caramel too, you’ll have to try these out!

 - 5 cups crisp rice cereal

 Grease a 13 x 9″ pan; set aside.